eza-community/eza.rocks/index.md

 # Installation

-eza is available for Windows, macOS and Linux.
+eza is available for Windows, macOS, Linux, and BSDs.

 ### Cargo (crates.io)